 ARTICLE 4.
-A motion was made by Mark Wilder to see if the town will vote to raise and appropriate the sum of \$80,000 for the purchase of a new one ton dump truck with plowing and sanding equipment for the use of the highway department and to authorize the select board to withdraw the sum of \$80,000 the Highway Vehicles Fund created in 1987.
-Further to authorize the select board to sell or trade the town's existing 1999 one-ton truck including its existing plowing and sanding equipment.
-Stephen Halleran seconded motion.
+To see if the town will vote to raise and appropriate the sum of \$88,000 for the purchase of a new one ton dump truck with plowing and sanding equipment for the use of the highway department and to authorize the selectboard to withdraw the sum of \$88,000 the Highway Vehicles Fund created in 1987.
+Further to authorize the selectboard to sell or trade the town's existing 1999 one-ton truck including its existing plowing and sanding equipment.
+The Selectmen recommend this appropriation.